 Here is the link to the best examples of benchmarks used by consulting companies that we have shortlisted.
 Let us know if you’d like to see any other examples.

-4. Surveys by consulting firms
+4. Surveys by Consulting Firms

-Surveys are a method of gathering first-hand information from individuals.
+Market research surveys are a method of gathering first-hand information from individuals.
 They could be administered over the phone, email, or even face-to-face conversations using a questionnaire.
 Human resources consulting firm, Mercer’s surveys such as Quality of Living City Ranking, Total Compensation Survey, International Geographical Salary Differentials are most sought after globally for their depth and wealth of insights that they have.

 Here is the link to our shortlist of the best surveys used by consulting companies.
 Take a look and let us know if you’d like to see any other examples in here.